BS-PMC-2024/BS-PMC-2024-Team18/README.md

 ### 2. **Lecturer Tools**
 - **Quiz Creation and Management:** Design and manage quizzes effortlessly for your courses.
 Edit and update existing quizzes, and ensure they are always accurate and up-to-date.
-- **Performance Tracking:** Monitor your students' progress with detailed reports on quiz results, helping you provide timely support and guidance.
+- **Performance Tracking:** Monitor your student's progress with detailed reports on quiz results, helping you provide timely support and guidance.
 - **Resource Uploads:** Share additional study materials and resources related to quizzes, helping students prepare more effectively.

 ### 3. **Admin Control Panel**
 - **User and System Management:** Admins can sign up and log in to manage user accounts, monitor platform metrics, and maintain system integrity.
-- **Content Moderation:** Ensure that the platform remains secure and compliant with data security and privacy regulations, safeguarding user data and removing inappropriate content.
+- **Content Moderation:** Ensure the platform remains secure and compliant with data security and privacy regulations, safeguarding user data and removing inappropriate content.
 - **Platform Settings and Reports:** Configure platform-wide settings and generate detailed usage reports to inform decisions and optimize performance.

 ### 4. **Notifications and Reminders**